-Students should be aware that the student conduct process is quite different from criminal and civil court proceedings.
-Procedures and rights in student conduct procedures are conducted with fairness to all, but do not include the same protections of due process afforded by the courts.
-Due process, as defined within these procedures, assures written notice and a conduct meeting before an objective Conduct Officer who will make a decision based on the preponderance of the evidence or more likely than not standard.
+Students should be aware that the student conduct process is quite different from criminal and civil court proceedings and the University's Title IX process.
+Procedures and rights in student conduct procedures are conducted with fairness to all, but do not include the same protections of due process afforded by the courts or Title IX process.
+Due process, as defined within these procedures, assures written notice and a conduct meeting before an objective Conduct Officer who will decide based on the preponderance of the evidence or more likely than not standard.
 No student will be found in violation of Saint Leo University policy without information showing that a policy violation occurred.
-Any sanctions given will be proportionate to the severity of the violation and to the cumulative conduct history of the student.
+Any sanctions given will be proportionate to the severity of the violation and to the student's cumulative conduct history